“Desires create actions.”

 If something is relevant to a desire, the ‘unconscious’ puts a good/bad label on it.
 Something that fulfills the desire is “good”, you feel good.

-Without desire, no event would be any significant, ever; you’d be completely emotionless (in terms of delight/suffering).
+Without desire, no event would hold any significance, ever; you’d be completely emotionless (in terms of delight/suffering).

-Also, desires inject emotions into preferences; like/not-like into love/hate.8“Love” as in “strong/emotional liking”When we love/hate something, we don’t hate that “thing” per se; it’s usually9almost always, actuallyrelated to some desire.
+Also, desires inject emotions into preferences; like/not-like into love/hate.11“Love” as in “strong/emotional liking”When we love/hate something, we don’t hate that “thing” per se; it’s usually12almost always, actuallyrelated to some desire.

 Why do you hate someone, who has no impact on your life, whatsoever?